Close

 On successful completion of this program, students should be able to:

-2. Relate to the circumstances under which prescription and non-prescription performance-enhancing drugs may be taken by those who participate in sport and exercise and understandthe key historical events that have shaped the current state of doping and anti-doping in sport
+• A knowledge of the circumstances under which drugs may be used in sport and the key events that have shaped the current state of doping and antidoping in sport.

-15. Understand the essential medication management systems for medical and pharmacy services at major sporting events to be able to undertake a role as a healthcare provider at major sporting event
+• How to categorise the essential medication management systems for medical and pharmacy services at major sporting events and undertake a role as a volunteer at a major sporting event

 Alumni from around the globe